shreel143/Drowsiness-Detection-System/README.md

 ## Introduction

 Driver drowsiness is a major cause of road accidents, especially during long journeys.
 To address this issue, we have developed an intelligent system that can detect driver drowsiness in real-time and recommend suitable music to help the driver stay alert and focused.
-The proposed system uses computer vision and machine learning techniques to detect the driver's drowsiness level and recommend music based on the driver's emotions.
+The proposed system uses computer vision and machine learning techniques to detect the driver's drowsiness level and recommend music based on the driver's emotions.It employs the Eye Aspect Ratio (EAR) for drowsiness detection and a CNN trained on the FER2013 dataset for emotion analysis.

 ## Methodology

 <p align="center">
   <img src="https://user-images.githubusercontent.com/79741191/236828641-b431b81c-06c3-4cec-992a-3e242e30e282.png">
 </p>
+The methodology combines two components:

+1. **Drowsiness Detection**:
+Utilizes dlib's facial landmarks for real-time eye tracking, employing EAR to detect drowsiness.

+2. **Emotion-Based Music Recommendation**:
+Uses a CNN model for emotion recognition, recommending music based on the Russell’s Circumplex Model of emotions.
 ## Requirements

 The following software is required to run the code in this repository: